Loading...

 For these and other reasons experienced programmers turn to the long-know design strategy called event-driven programming, which requires a distinctly different way of thinking than conventional sequential programs.
 All event-driven programs are naturally divided into the application, which actually handles the events, and the supervisory event-driven infrastructure (framework), which waits for events and dispatches them to the application.
 The control resides in the event-driven framework, so from the application standpoint, the control is inverted compared to a traditional sequential program.

-It turns out that the QP state machine framework beautifully complements the Arduino platform and provides everything you need to build responsive, robust, and power-efficient Arduino programs based on modern hierarchical state machines.
+It turns out that the QP-nano active object framework beautifully complements the Arduino platform and provides everything you need to build responsive, robust, and power-efficient Arduino programs based on modern hierarchical state machines.
 Enjoy!

 Download and Installation